Popular Edible Plants You Can Forage In The Wild

 Seaweed

 Seaweed, one of the favorite ingredients in Japanese cuisine, is chock-full of vitamins and minerals.
-You can collect seaweed from any coastlines with exposed rocks.
-The best time for seaweed foraging is done when the tide is low, which exposes the wide range of varieties.
+You can collect seaweed from any coastline with exposed rocks.
+The best time for seaweed foraging is when the tide is low, which exposes the wide range of varieties.
 Seaweed can reduce cholesterol levels, manage skin conditions and help improve blood circulation and thyroid levels.

 Dandelion

 People love to blow on dandelion flowers, and they have quite a reputation as weeds, but did you know these little puffballs are edible too?
 Dandelions are freely available throughout the country and can be eaten from top to bottom.
-The leaves, flowers, and roots can all be eaten raw but the leaves taste the best when the plant is young.
+The leaves, flowers, and roots can all be eaten raw, but the leaves taste the best when the plant is young.

 Nettles

-Although the stinging nettle is quite prickly and can cause itching, this plant can be used for making versatile foods, like tea, beer, soup, and haggis.
+Although the stinging nettle is quite prickly and can cause itching, this plant can be used for making versatile foods like tea, beer, soup, and haggis.
 Once the leaves have been boiled down, the stinging hair falls off.
 Nettles are rich in iron vitamins and minerals; in fact, they contain more vitamin C than oranges.
-When choosing leaves, make sure they are young as mature leaves can lead to kidney damage.
+When choosing leaves, make sure they are young, as mature leaves can lead to kidney damage.

 Wild Asparagus